CircuitChaos/vtlivesgram/README.md

 `vtwavex file.wav | vtcat -- -:1 - | vtlivesgram`

-To plot data from ALSA (sound card), use (it will take some time before data starts to appear, as *vtcard* needs to calibrate first):
+To plot data from ALSA (sound card), use the following command.
+It will take some time before data starts to appear, as *vtcard* needs to calibrate first:

 `vtcard -r 48000 | vtcat -- -:1 - | vtlivesgram`